Michelle Gayle (album)

 Michelle Gayle is the debut album by British R&B-soul singer Michelle Gayle, released in 1994 by RCA Records of BMG UK.
 The album was produced and co-written in parts by Narada Michael Walden who had previously worked with artists such as Whitney Houston.
-According to the sleeve notes of the single "Sweetness", the album was originally scheduled to be titled "Walk with Pride".
+According to the sleeve notes of the single "Sweetness", the album was originally scheduled to be titled Walk with Pride.

 The album includes Gayle's biggest hit single "Sweetness", which reached No. 4 on the UK Singles Chart, along with four other UK top-40 singles; "Looking Up" (No. 11), "I'll Find You" (No. 26), "Freedom" (No. 16) and "Happy Just to Be with You" (No. 11).
 "Happy Just to Be with You" was remixed for single release; this version features on Gayle's second album, Sensational.

+Critical reception

+Emma Forrest from NME wrote, "She has an impressive range, from sharp and sassy on the upbeat numbers, to feathery and soothing on the soulful tracks.
+Over the 15 songs, she hits every note perfectly, unlike some other crossover stars we won't mention."
+AllMusic rated the album four out of five stars.